-- Default Value: You have the option to set a default value to fall back on if another value is not assigned to a user.
+Set a default value: Select this checkbox to set a default value to fall back on if another value is not assigned to a user.

 Once you define a user attribute, you can assign values to user groups and individual users using the Group Values and User Values tabs at the top of the page:

 Assigning Values to Individual Users